 The questionnaires apply to persons, usually contractors and subcontractors, who are unsure of their own status, or whose status is in question by the hiring company or the WSIB.
-Elements of the organizational test are incorporated into the five industry-specific questionnaires and the general questionnaire.
+Elements of the organizational test are incorporated into the questionnaires that the WSIB uses.